tessel/project/WWW.md

 2. Dokku on DigitalOcean for most services
 3. Bocoup infrastructure for tessel.io and Forums

+## Amazon

+We use Route 53 for DNS and domain renewal.

+We use S3 and Cloudfront for serving files and builds.

+Our default region is us-east-2 (N. Virginia)

 ## Dokku

 We have a large Dokku instance for setting up new pages.
 It can run containers and Heroku buildpacks, which is rad.
 You'll need two things:

 1. Access to dokku.tessel.io via SSH
 2. Access to AWS via our login credentials

+See <http://github.com/tessel/www-etc> for some of the services we run there.

 ### Setting up a new app